badge showing QUITTR achievements and positive user feedback

 What Is NoFap?

-NoFap is an online community of people who have committed to stopping watching porn and masturbating for a set period of time, which is typically 90 days.
+NoFap is an online community and support group for people who wish to abstain from pornography, and often masturbation, for a set period of time.
+The most well-known NoFap challenge is 90 days.
 The main goal of those joining NoFap is to heal their brains and take back control over their daily habits.
-The most significant part of the NoFab journey is the fight against compulsive masturbation, which is the uncontrollable urge to masturbate even if it disrupts daily functions.
+The most significant part of the NoFap journey is the fight against compulsive masturbation, which is the uncontrollable urge to masturbate even if it disrupts daily functions.

 What Are The Benefits Of Not Masturbating?